-3 It was as well, perhaps, that this standard was not adopted.
-For although the diameter of the cells is admirably regular, it is, like all things produced by a living organism, not mathematically invariable in the same hive.
-Further, as M. Maurice Girard has pointed out, the apothem of the cell varies among different races to bees, not that the sandard would alter from hive to hive, according to the species of bee that inhabited it.
+It was as well, perhaps, that this standard was not adopted.
+For although the diameter of the cells is admirably regular, it is, like all things produced by a living organism, not mathematically invariable.
+Further, as M. Maurice Girard has pointed out, the apothem of the cell is generally different among each species of bee, so that the standard would vary from hive to hive, according to the race that inhabited it.

-placed on a pyramidal base; and two layers of these tubes form the comb, their bases being opposed to each other in such fashion that each of the three rhombs or lozenges which on one side constitute the pyramidal base of one cell, composes at the same time the pyramidal base of three cells on the other.
-It is in these prismatic tubes that the honey is stored; and to prevent its escaping during the period of maturation,-which would infallibly happen if the tubes were as strictly horizontal as they appear to be,-the bees incline them slightly, to an angle of 4" or 5".
+being opposed to each other in such fashion that each of the three rhombs or lozenges which on one side constitute the pyramidal base of one cell, composes at the same time the base of three cells on the other.
+It is in these prismatic tubes that the honey is stored; and to prevent its escaping during the period of maturation-which would infallibly happen if the tubes were as strictly horizontal as they appear to be-the bees incline them slightly, to an angle of 4° or 5°.

 "Besides the economy of wax," says Réaumur, when considering this marvellous construction in its entirety, "besides the economy of wax that results from the disposition of the cells, and the fact that this arrangement allows the bees to fill the comb without leaving a single spot vacant, there are other advantages also with respect to the solidity of the work.
-The angle at the base of each cell, the apex of the pyramidal cavity, is buttressed by the ridge formed by two faces of the hexagon of another cell.
-The two triangles, or extensions of the hexagon faces which fill one of the convergent angles of the cavity enclosed by the three rhombs, form by their junction a plane angle on the side they touch; each of these angles, concave within the cell, supports, on its convex side, one of the sheets employed to form the hexagon of another cell; the sheet, pressing on this angle, resists the force which is tending to push it outwards; and in this fashion the angles are strengthened.
+The angle at the base of each cell, the apex of the pyramidal cavity, is buttressed by the ridge formed by the two faces of the hexagon of another cell.
+The two triangles, or extensions of the hexagon-faces which fill one of the convergent angles of the cavity enclosed by the three rhombs, form, by their junction, a plane angle on the side they touch; each of these angles, concave within the cell, supports, on its convex side, one of the sheets employed to form the hexagon of another cell; the sheet, pressing on this angle, resists the force which is tending to push it outwards; and in this fashion the angles are strengthened.
 Every advantage that could be desired with regard to the solidity of each cell is procured by its own formation and its position with reference to the others."

 "There are only," says Dr. Reid, "three possible figures of the cells which can make them all equal and similar, without any useless interstices.
 These are the equilateral triangle, the square, and the regular hexagon.
 Mathematicians know that there is not a fourth way possible in which a plane shall be cut into little spaces that shall be equal, similar, and regular, without useless spaces.
 Of the three figures, the hexagon is the most proper for convenience and strength.
-Bees, as if they knew this, make their cells regular hexagons.
+Bees, as if they knew this, make their cells regular hexagons.1

-"Again, it has been demonstrated that, by making the bottoms of the cells to consist of three planes meeting in a point, there is a saving of material and labour in no way inconsiderable.
-The bees, as if acquainted with these principles of solid geometry, follow them most accurately, It is a curious mathematical problem at what precise angle the three planes which compose the bottom of a cell ought to meet, in order to make the greatest possible saving, or the least expense of material and labour.\(^1\) This is one of the
+"Again, it has been demonstrated that, by making the bottoms of the cells to consist of three planes meeting in a point, there is a saving of material and labour in no way